14 Ways to Get Organized for the Best Road Trip

 Let your passengers satisfy their need to nibble and sip with a handy car cooler/snack tray/travel organizer.
 It conveniently keeps drinks cold, snacks plentiful, and has pockets for books and other travel necessities.
 The flip-top lid serves as a snack tray and play surface for travel games, too.

-High Road CarHop Car Seat Organizer for the Front or Back Seat for Kids and Adults with Cup Holder Tray, Side Pockets and Cooler Compartment
+High Road CarHop Car Seat Organizer - Back Seat Organizer for Kids or Front Seat Organizer for Drivers with Cup Holders, Tray Top, Side Pockets and Soft Cooler or Storage Compartment

 7. Assign a Colored, Reusable Water Bottle to Each Passenger